MOSHE & THE ISSUES

 America’s farmland is being destroyed by drought, soil erosion, chemical fertilizers, herbicides and pesticides, monoculture farming, and more.
 Our ranches and animal farms are facing the drying up and overuse of limited freshwater sources and grass burn ups, with animals often facing inhumane treatment in confined torturous conditions (the Humane Slaughter Act is not enforced).
 We need to empower the U.S. Department of Agriculture and the U.S. Environmental Protection Agency to reverse these trends and encourage individual and corporate farms to become sustainable through laws and regulations, but also incentives and rewards.

-It is time to revolutionize America's agricultural community through: organic regenerative farming, permaculture forestry, conservation grazing and ethical animal farming, agroecology, marine aquaculture, and biodiversity.
+It is time to revolutionize America's agricultural community through organic regenerative farming, permaculture forestry, conservation grazing and ethical animal farming, agroecology, marine aquaculture, and biodiversity.
 We need healthier food in our grocery stores, schools, and restaurants.
 Let’s develop food forests and more locally owned organic family farms (rather than large multinational ag corporations with a history of environmental degradation and exploitation) producing a much greater variety of fruits and vegetables.
 Our meat and poultry industries are polluting our beautiful waters including the Chesapeake Bay, the Gulf of Mexico, and the Great Lakes.
-Let's replace the massive amounts of land in the USA and around the world deforested and burned down to grow soy, corn, and other crops just to feed the animals we ultimately eat with open and free range grasslands and forests that use rotational animal grazing to regenerate the soil rather than destroy it.
+Let's replace the massive amounts of land in the USA and around the world deforested and burned down to grow soy, corn, and other crops just to feed the animals we ultimately eat with open and free-range grasslands and forests that use rotational animal grazing to regenerate the soil rather than destroy it.
 This practice leads to healthier animals and more nutritious meat.

 U.S. Civil Rights